-First step of your flipping business would be finding right kind of car.
+First step is finding a right kind of car to flip.

 Common Cars Vs Luxurious Cars

-Luxurious cars can take some time to sell but the profit margin is very high.
+Luxurious cars can take some time to sell but the profit margins are very high with fewer buyers.

-However common cars have regular customers and they are easier to sell.
-Moreover your budget suits common cars over luxurious cars.
+However, low end cars have regular customers and are easier to sell.
+Moreover you budget suits common cars rather than luxurious cars.

-Remember ugly looking cars soaked in dirt are good because with some more TLC you can make it look like a new one.
+Remember an ugly looking car soaked in dirt and mud is really good because with some TLC you can make it look like a new one.

-However don’t buy a car with awful paint jobs and tons of dents and body damage.
+However, don’t buy cars with awful paint jobs and tons of dents and body damage.

 Choose a Car Depending Upon Season